Thairath Online

 • Pound peppercorns, shallots, and shrimp paste together to make the curry paste.

-2. Tofu and mushroom larb salad
+2. Tofu and mushroom larb.

 ภาพจาก iStock